Increased irritability. How to quickly get rid of irritability: causes of dissatisfaction and their elimination

 • because of it, relationships in the family, at work, with friends deteriorate;

-• the feeling of internal tension grows, it becomes chronic;
+• the feeling of internal tension increases, it becomes chronic;

 • headaches appear;